Wujidadi/Tarascanta-Beta/README.md

 ### 2021-09-04
 * Modify the heredoc identifiers in migration classes to "SQL" from original "EOT".
+* Change the behaviour while a PDOException is met in DB migration (return `false` -> throw new Exception with code 35).

 ### 2021-08-26
 * Add `--verbose` option to tool `canta` to enable to display the raw message of the original command execution.